 This is both a serious consequence and a behaviour improvement and monitoring system.
-The Headteacher or Deputy Headteacher would normally place a child on Back on Track.
-Depending on the age of the child, Back on Track is normally over a two week minimum period with removal from Back on Track based upon the successful achievement of SMART behaviour targets agreed with the student at the start of Back on Track.
+It focuses on closely monitoring and supporting pupils to make improvements in their behaviour.
+The Headteacher or Deputy Headteacher would usually be responsible for placing a child on Back on Track.
+Depending on the age and individual needs of the child,

+Back on Track is normally over a two-week minimum period.
+Removal from Back on Track is based upon the successful achievement of SMART behaviour targets agreed with the child at the start of Back on Track.
 Parents will always be informed in writing if their child is placed on Back on Track.
 While on Back on Track, children may not:

 - Represent the school

 - Represent their house

 - Attend non-curriculum linked school trips

 - Attend after school clubs

-- Play out
+- Access playtimes with their peers

 - Have lunch with their class